UK may be worst-affected country in Europe

 How swiftly things have changed.
-“The UK is likely to be certainly one of the worst, if not the worst-affected country in Europe,” said Sir Jeremy Farrar, director of the Wellcome Trust and a senior member of the government’s official scientific advisory committee, as the nation’s death toll passed 10,000 on Sunday.
+“The UK is likely to be certainly one of the worst, if not the worst-affected country in Europe,” said Sir Jeremy Farrar, director of the Wellcome Trust.

-This situation has left many global experts and commentators slack-jawed with amazement.
+This situation has left many global experts slack-jawed with amazement.
 What on Earth, they say, can be going on?

-Is the NHS up to the task?
+Is the NHS up to the job?
 It may have saved the prime minister and let no one doubt that Britain loves its NHS.
-But critics are beginning to think the unthinkable: could the NHS – the biggest employer in Europe and the fifth-biggest in the world – be part of the problem?
-Is it simply too big, bureaucratic, and complicated?
+But critics are beginning to think the unthinkable: could the NHS – the biggest employer in Europe and the fifth biggest in the world – be part of the problem?
+Is it simply too bureaucratic?

 Some say there’s no question that Britain’s response has been poor.
-With major outbreaks in China, Italy, and Spain, the UK had plenty of time to prepare and find the right approach.
-On 16 March, the head of the World Health Organisation warned that you can’t “fight a fire blindfolded” and the key was to “test, test, test” to stop Covid-19.
-Germany listened to that advice.
+On 16 March, the head of the World Health Organisation warned that the key was to “test, test, test”.
 The UK, with its mantra: “listen to the scientists”, took a different path.

-Others say it is far too early to be handing out wooden spoons and dunce’s caps, and we simply don’t have enough data to draw accurate conclusions.
+Others say it is far too early to be handing out wooden spoons: we simply don’t have enough data to draw accurate conclusions.
 It takes weeks for the full story to show in the statistics.
-Not only are countries testing and reporting differently, but experts believe there will be a second and even third wave of infections later in the year.
-This is a marathon, not a sprint.

 - Can you predict when your school will reopen for everyone?
-Keep a note of your prediction and see how close you get.
+Make a note of your prediction and see how close you get.

 - Boris Johnson is now out of hospital and recovering at home.
 Write the PM a letter and include three things you would like him to do once he is back at work.